Qualifying for the HSNCT

 There are three ways in which a school may qualify for the NAQT High School National Championship Tournament (HSNCT):

 Finishing in the top 15% of the field at a high school varsity tournament that uses NAQT questions and includes teams from at least three schools.
 A list of upcoming events is available on the NAQT website.
 This computation “rounds up,” so a tournament with 15 teams results in three (2.25 rounded up) invitations.
-This includes traditional one-day tournaments, leagues, televised tournaments, and all other events that use questions provided by NAQT whether or not they use NAQT’s official format and rules.
+This includes traditional one-day tournaments, leagues, televised tournaments, and all other events that use questions provided by NAQT (regardless of whether they use NAQT’s official format and rules).
 In general, every team tied for a spot in the top 15% receives an invitation, though NAQT reserves the right to break ties reported by the host at its own discretion (and so award fewer berths).
 NAQT also reserves the right to declare individual tournaments as “non-qualifiers” if they have eligibility policies designed to exclude teams or players on the basis of ability.

 Finishing as the highest-placed team at an NAQT State Championship or NAQT State Qualifier that had not qualified for the HSNCT prior to the state tournament.
 Therefore every NAQT State Championship/Qualifier will always qualify at least one new team for the HSNCT (unless every team in attendance had already qualified).
 Of course, the top 15% of the field at a State Championship (or State Qualifier) will qualify normally.
 If the top not-yet-qualified team is from a school that has already qualified one or more teams for the HSNCT, that school will receive an additional bid, even if those other teams did not finish in the top 15% at the state championship itself.